MatteoJoliveau/PlugFace/doc-sources/docs/app-quickstart.md

 First of all let's define our plugin SDK.
 As per tradition, we'll make an Hello World application.

 We define our `Greeter` interface like so.
-**QUICK NOTE** Using interfaces is not actually recommended, as plugins can be retrieved from a String based name, but it makes using them much easier since loading them without knowing their supertype only allows to use them via reflection.
+**QUICK NOTE** Using interfaces is not actually needed, as plugins can be retrieved from a String based name, but it makes using them much easier since loading them without knowing their supertype only allows to use them via reflection.

 ```java